AJ-Wuu/HPC/README.md

 * TLP (Thread Level Parallelism)
   * simultaneously instructions from different processes or different threads
   * associated with multiple PCs
+* Note that superscalar is associated with one PC
 * Process & Thread
   * Processes run in separate memory spaces -- distributed-memory parallel computing
   * Threads (of the same process) run in a shared memory space -- shared-memory parallel computing
 ### Multi-threading
+* Coarse: Instruction Control switches to issuing from another thread only when the first thread runs into a long-latency operation
+* Fine: Instruction Control can issue instructions from a different thread each cycle
+* Simutaneous: Instruction Control can issue instructions from different threads in the same cycle
+### Measure Speed of Execution